Hamdard University: Faculties and institutes

 Hamdard University offers undergraduate and post-graduate education through its institutions/faculties which are based on the campus.

 Faculty of Engineering Sciences and Technology

-FEST (Faculty of Engineering Sciences and Technology), headed by Dean, Prof. Dr. Vali Uddin, offers its bachelor's, master's, and doctorate degrees through its three institutions: GSESIT, HIET – Karachi and HIET – Islamabad.
+FEST (Faculty of Engineering Sciences and Technology) offers its bachelor's, master's, and doctorate degrees through its three institutions: GSESIT, HIET – Karachi and HIET – Islamabad.

 GSESIT

-The Graduate School of Engineering Sciences and Information Technology was established in 1997 with the name of Hamdard Institute of Information Technology (HIIT).
+This school was established in 1997 with the name of Hamdard Institute of Information Technology (HIIT).
 Later on, due to its main focus on graduate programs, it was renamed the Graduate School of Engineering Sciences and Information Technology (GSESIT).
-Initially, Master of Sciences in Information Technology – MS (IT) was offered with the inception of the institute.
-In fall 2002, Master of Science in Software Engineering – MS (SE) program was introduced.
-Recently, new Masters, M.Phil., and PhD degree programs are being offered to take an active part in research and development and to concentrate toward the area of specialisation, and the institute is catering to the needs of professionals through short courses, certificates, and diploma programs.
-The IEEE Student Branch was also established at GSESIT (STB62211) to create research and innovation activities.
+Initially, M.S Information Technology was offered with the inception of the institute.
+In fall 2002, M.S Software Engineering program was introduced.
+Recently, new Masters, M.Phil., and PhD degree programs are being offered.
+The IEEE Student Branch was also established at GSESIT to create research and innovation activities.

 GSESIT offers the following graduate and research programs: